Classic Mac and Cheese

 Instructions

-• Melt ¼ cup of butter over medium heat, then add the flour to a skillet or saucepan.
-Whisk together and cook for 1 minute.
-Turn off the heat.
+• Melt ¼ cup butter in a saucepan over medium heat.
+Whisk in the flour and cook 1 minute.

 • Turn off the heat and stir in the cheese until just melted.
 Be careful not to boil the cheese.
 Adjust the seasoning with salt and pepper to taste.